open-orchestra/open-orchestra-docs/en/developer_guide/navigation_panel.rst

           activateColvis : true
           searchField : date

-The parameter ``open_orchestra_backoffice.navigation_panel.trashcan.parameters`` is injected to panel strategy whith a translator.
+Then, this configuration parameter, ``open_orchestra_backoffice.navigation_panel.trashcan.parameters``, is injected to panel strategy.
-The Symfony translator will try to translate each value.
-In this case ``open_orchestra_backoffice.table.trashcan.name`` will be translated.

 Here is the service configuration:

 .. code-block:: yaml